aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 spinning up a new instance every time I need it (e.g., one for personal life, one for work, or even one for each project).

-This post describes my way to achieve that goal: through security keys, handling secrets and key material, and through secure, reproducible, throwaway containers.
+This post describes my way to achieve that goal through a combination of hardware security keys and secure, reproducible, throwaway containers.

 <!-- prettier-ignore-start -->